|Overall Rating||Liked it!|

 Pipe: Might be fun in the pipe for wall carves and such, but a bit long in the nose for my taste as far as pipe boards go.

-Overall I think the Nitro Drop is a great ride for those who want an all mountain board that has good float in powder as well as great turning capabilities and wants to dabble with the occasional creative line.
+Overall I think the Nitro Drop is a great ride for those who want an all mountain board that floats well in powder as well as great turning capabilities and wants to dabble with the occasional creative line.
 It is a very fun board to cruise groomers, a little of piste, and you won’t have to trade out or set back your board when the snow falls.

 Nitro Drop Specs